Simon Cameron: Appointment

-At the behest of Cameron supporters Lincoln met with, the president-elect offered another meeting in Springfield, but Cameron refused, and the matter was still unresolved when Lincoln left for Washington.
+At the behest of Cameron supporters Lincoln met with, the president-elect offered another meeting in Springfield, but Cameron refused, and the matter was still unresolved when Lincoln left for Washington, D.C.
 When the train passed through Pittsburgh, Lincoln was met with a group of Cameron supporters who insisted he be appointed to the cabinet.
-In Philadelphia, other Cameron acolytes buttonholed Lincoln, both in the lobby of his hotel, and at his room.
+In Philadelphia, other Cameron backers buttonholed Lincoln, both in the lobby of his hotel, and at his room.
 Tired of this, he hinted he might keep holdovers from the Buchanan cabinet rather than appoint Cameron.

 Cameron's opponents in Pennsylvania, likely out of fear the state would go unrepresented in the cabinet, dropped their opposition to him.
 When Lincoln stopped in Philadelphia, a group of supporters of Governor Curtin told him that Curtin now supported Cameron's cabinet bid.
 Lincoln still made no decision until after he reached Washington, when after much soul-searching he decided to appoint Cameron to the cabinet.
 Cameron still wanted the Treasury position, which went to Chase, and only reluctantly accepted War.
 After discussions between the two on February 28 and March 1, 1861, Lincoln nominated Cameron to be Secretary of War on March 5, 1861, the day after he took office as president.

-He broke with Lincoln and openly advocated emancipating the slaves and arming them for the army at a time when Lincoln was not ready to publicly take that position.
-Cameron's tenure as Secretary of War was marked by allegations of corruption and lax management.
+Despite having borne the title of "general" for over thirty years, Cameron knew nothing of military science.